-While developing this document I received important corrections and comments from Jeffrey Altman, and Love Hornquist Astrand.
-I also received many helpful comments and corrections from Doug Engert, Jeffrey Hutzelman, Sam Hartman, Timothy J. Miller, Chaskiel Grundman, and Jim Schaad.
+While developing this document important corrections and comments were provided by Jeffrey Altman, and Love Hornquist Astrand.
+The following people also provided many helpful comments and corrections: Doug Engert, Jeffrey Hutzelman, Sam Hartman, Timothy J. Miller, Chaskiel Grundman, and Jim Schaad.
 Alan Sill provided the references to the International Grid Trust Federation and its acceptable credential services.
-Example network traffic was provided by Doug Engert, Marcus Watts, Matt Crawford, and Chaskiel Grundman from their deployments, and was extremely useful for verifying the reality of this specification.
+Example network traffic was provided by Doug

+Engert, Marcus Watts, Matt Crawford, and Chaskiel Grundman from their deployments, and was extremely useful for verifying the reality of this specification.